bazelbuild/starlark/spec.md

 representing sequences of unknown length that implement only the `Iterable` contract.

 Strings are not iterable, though they do support the `len(s)` and `s[i]` operations.
-Starlark deviates from Python here to avoid common pitfall in which a string is used by mistake where a list containing a single string was intended, resulting in its interpretation as a sequence of bytes.
+Starlark deviates from Python here to avoid a common pitfall in which a string is used by mistake where a list containing a single string was intended, resulting in its interpretation as a sequence of bytes.